 The Amsterdam Halls (‘De Hallen”) is a complex of monumental buildings in Amsterdam Oud-West.
-The buildings were converted into cultural venues housing a cinema, a food court, a restaurant, a hotel, television studios, a library, an art gallery and a number of boutiques, craft shops, and small businesses.
-De Hallen is often used as a market for locally produced goods ‘Homeware’ and food.
+The buildings, a former tram depots, were converted into cultural venues housing a cinema, a food court, a restaurant, a hotel, television studios, a library, an art gallery and a number of boutiques, craft shops, and small businesses.
+On weekends De Hallen is often used as an indoor market for locally produced goods ‘Homeware’ and food.
 It’s a great place to spend some time here when it’s raining in Amsterdam.

 TIP Check the Amsterdam Events Calendar for dates for markets and special events.

 The Amsterdam Food Court at De Hallen

 A popular place at the De Hallen is the Food Court.
 At the Food Hallen you can enjoy delicacies from around the world here: ham from Spain, Chinese Dim Sum, German hotdogs, Indian, Mexican and many more.
 In the evening, it can get rather busy.